parpy-lib/parpy-lib.github.io/docs/reference/buffer.md

 #### numpy(self) -> numpy.ndarray

 Converts the buffer to a NumPy array.
 Depending on the buffer backend, this may result in copying data from the GPU to the CPU, and the allocation of a new buffer for the resulting NumPy array.

+#### torch_ref(self) -> torch.tensor

+Attempts to construct a PyTorch tensor referencing the data stored in the buffer.
+If the buffer backend is CUDA, this function produces a PyTorch tensor reusing the same data (this may be valuable for performance).
+Otherwise, it produces a new tensor containing a copy of the data in the original buffer.

 #### reshape(self, \*dims) -> Buffer